 With the floodgates groaning open we should see a wave of new projects.
 I’d personally love to see an Empire at War sequel, but you can look at what LucasArts is doing for a clue as to what it may or may not go for in terms of a pitch.

-Outside of gaming, we’ve recently had the final season of The Clone Wars, which featured some amazing episodes.
-The Mandalorian is also proving to be a big hit for entirely different reasons, and the recent surge of new Disney+ shows betrays what eras, topics, and stories the company may want to explore more of.
+Outside of gaming, we’ve had the final season of The Clone Wars – which features some amazing episodes – and now The Bad Batch.
+The Mandalorian is also proving to be a big hit for entirely different reasons, and generally the recent surge of new Disney+ shows betrays what eras, topics, and stories the company may want to explore more of.

 And of course, there’s the aforementioned High Republic.
-There’s currently no games associated with this new brand, so the moment feels ripe.
+There are currently no games associated with this new brand, so it feels like an opportunity waiting to be explored.
 I also honestly like how easily ‘Knights of the High Republic’ rolls off the tongue, although KOTHR isn’t quite as catchy.

 Fall of the old republic

-There is also the question of canonicity.
-At the time of writing, the KOTOR games and even the Old Republic itself exist in the grey zone of Star Wars canon.
-The ‘Old Republic’ is still acknowledged as an era, still, which ends around 800 years before the start of the High Republic.
+Officially the ‘Old Republic’ is acknowledged as an era which ends around 800 years before the start of the High Republic.
 There is a final climatic Jedi-Sith war that’s canon, at which point the Old Republic reorganises into the Galactic Republic of the films, and the Sith are (supposedly) defeated.
-KOTOR 1 and 2 take place over 3,000 years before the events of the films, with EA’s The Old Republic MMO a few hundred years after KOTOR 2.
+KOTOR 1 and 2, on the other hand, take place over 3,000 years before the events of the films, with EA’s The Old Republic MMO a few hundred years after the events of KOTOR 2.

 Three millennia provides something of a safety barrier, as I doubt events from that far before the prime canon material will be of special interest to the lore keepers at Disney.
 But this doesn’t change the fact that the KOTOR games still aren’t canon, and it doesn’t look like this remake is going to change anything.